gbmhunter/blog/content/pages/programming/virtual-machines-and-containers/virtual-box/_index.md

-{{< figure src="/images/programming-linux/gedit-preferences-enabling-save-backup-copy-to-stop-file-busy-error.png" caption="The 'File Busy' error that you get when trying to save a file across a mounted, shared folder from within Linux system running Gedit." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/programming-linux/gedit-preferences-enabling-save-backup-copy-to-stop-file-busy-error.png" caption="The 'File Busy' error that you get when trying to save a file across a mounted, shared folder from within Linux system running Gedit."  width="500px" >}}